 Moreover you, also get Footer and Widget Area padding options.

-GeneratePress premium theme also offers you Copyright section, where-in you can easily remove powered by GeneratePress (default copyright message) and add your own custom message in footer.
+It also offers you a Copyright section, where-in you can easily remove powered by GeneratePress (default copyright message) and add your own custom message in the footer.

 Although this section comes into the Layout module.
-But, since it has tons of options to show, I have written it seperately.
+But, since it has tons of options to show, I have written it separately.

 First of all, I would want you clearly understand that the GeneratePress free version only has the following option in its Blog section.

-On the other hand, GeneratePress Premium has a module called as Blog which has to be activated in order to use all its settings.
+On the other hand, paid one has a premium module called Blog which has to be activated in order to use all its settings.

-In the above image I have only been able to showcase the settigns mentioned under Archives.
-There are similar level of options available with Single Post Content, Featured Images in Posts and Pages.
+In the above image, I have only been able to showcase the settings mentioned under Archives.
+There are a similar level of options available with Single Post Content, Featured Images in Posts and Pages.